 The Darkflame Warlocks are the closest the Khainite Shadowstalkers have to a defensive fighter type.
 They come in two variants at the same points cost, the Darkflame Warlock with Repeater Crossbows and the Darkflame Warlock with Doomfire Ring.

-The Darkflame Warlock with Repeater Crossbows has an 8 inch Range attack (so no minimum Range) with 4 attacks and 3 critical damage.
+The Darkflame Warlock with Repeater Crossbows has an 8″ ranged attack (so no minimum Range) with 4 attacks and 3 damage on critical hit.
 This isn’t an amazing ranged attack at all, but doing damage isn’t the primary function of a Darkflame Warlock anyway.

-What your Darkflame Warlocks really add to your arsenal is their Triple ability Harness Shadow which subtracts 1 Attacks from any attack action that target friendly fighters within 3 inches of the Darkflame Warlock until the end of the battle round (to a minimum of 1).
+What your Darkflame Warlocks really add to your arsenal is their Triple ability Harness Shadow which subtracts 1 Attacks from any attack action that target friendly fighters within 3″ of the Darkflame Warlock until the end of the battle round (to a minimum of 1).

-This is a significant debuff to enemy damage output, since it also counts for attacks being made outside of the 3 inches bubble as long as those attacks target a fighter within the bubble.
+This is a significant debuff to enemy damage output, since it also counts for attacks being made outside of the 3″ bubble as long as those attacks target a fighter within the bubble.

-The debuff goes away if the Warlock is taken out of action, since no fighter will then be within 3 inches of it, so activating this ability will make your Warlock a target for your enemy.
+The debuff goes away if the Warlock is taken out of action, since no fighter will then be within 3″ of it, so activating this ability will make your Warlock a target for your enemy.
 This means you have to be very careful about where you place your fighters before using the ability.

-The Darklame Warlocks only have 8 Wounds, so keep them behind your other fighters, but close enough for everyone to benefit from Harness Darkness.
+The Darklame Warlocks have 12 Wounds, so keep them behind your other fighters, but close enough for everyone to benefit from Harness Darkness.

 Darkflame Warlock with Doomfire Ring: 105 points

-The Darkflame Warlock with Doomfire Ring is mostly identical to the Darkflame Warlock with Repeater Crossbows, but it splits its attacks between a Ranged attack with 4 critical damage, but with less Range, a minimum Range and two fewer Attacks, and a lousy melee attack.
+The Darkflame Warlock with Doomfire Ring is mostly identical to the Darkflame Warlock with Repeater Crossbows, but it splits its attacks between a ranged attack with 4 damage on critical hit, but with less Range (3-7″) and two fewer Attacks, and a lousy melee attack.